ameyster1999/gAPI/README.md

     or you can hit endpoint on  browser or postman

-# Happy Coding Looks Like I have made my first api go
+# Happy Coding Looks Like I have made my first api in  go